Nearly all COVID-19 restrictions now lifted in Pennsylvania: Here's what you need to know

 "We have a lot of young customers, and I have employees with young children and I just want to keep everyone safe for as long as I can," said owner Tracy Tumllo.

-In Philadelphia, capacity restrictions and social distancing rules will be removed this Wednesday, June 2.
+In Philadelphia, capacity restrictions and social distancing rules will be removed Wednesday, June 2.

 City health officials say the indoor mask mandate will stay in place for now, but that could change on June 11.